 One of the hardest things about comics that I’m glad to have finally gotten the hang of is writing pitches.
 It’s not elevator-pitch style (don’t ask me to do that), but it’s concise and has the goldilocks ratio of information needed.
 (3 pages divided into 6 sections).
-I’m finally putting the Twitter thread that explains this style of pitching right here on the blog.

 Note: This is a mixture of general advice and personal knowledge.
 A lot of these I learned through trial and error.
 I’ve both the experience of a creator making pitches, and an editor reading through the slush pile for Hiveworks.
 In the end, it’s still personal.
 You do you.

 Note for educators: I also have a Powerpoint version of this and once ran a workshop teaching comics creators how to write pitches; it comes with a group activity that simulates being an editor in a publishing house so they know what the experience of reading through the slush pile is like.